SixArm/mast-cell-help/topics/multisystem-inflammatory-syndrome-in-children/index.md

 # Multisystem Inflammatory Syndrome in Children (MIS-C)

-Multisystem Inflammatory Syndrome in Children (MIS-C) is a rare but serious condition that has been observed in children and adolescents.
+Multisystem Inflammatory Syndrome in Children (MIS-C) is a rare but serious condition.
 It is characterized by widespread inflammation affecting multiple organ systems in the body.
 MIS-C is currently linked to coronavirus disease 2019 (COVID-19).
-Experts are still studying the cause of MIS-C and risk factors for getting it.

 **Key points**: